jxom/cevoaustralia.github.io/_posts/2017-03-12-four-values-of-devops.markdown

 A successful devops transformation sees a change in organisational culture.
 These changes often come in the way of adoption of specific tools or practices.

-To change culture, you need something more fundamental than just the introduction of new tools, or pushing everyone into Scrum teams.
+However, to change culture, you need something more fundamental than just the introduction of new tools, or pushing everyone into Scrum teams.

 Just like the agile transformations of the past, there was a difference between ‘Doing Agile’, and ‘Being Agile’.
 ‘We do standups’ - therefore we are Agile.
 Are we 'Doing devops' or are we 'Being devops'?